5 top tips for GCSE revisionMay 15, 2018

 - Don’t just sit and read and re-read your notes and textbooks.
 Although it can seem like the easy option, reading and re-reading material is not the most effective way for you to remember things.
 The same goes for simply copying out your notes.
 Spend your revision timeslots creating some revision sheets full of colour, shapes, pictures and lots of visual interest.
 This encourages whole brain learning and a far greater chance of visual recall in exams.
 Creating your own flashcards is also a great use of revision time and you can then use them to get your family members to test your learning.
 Flashcards are particularly useful for learning technical terms, foreign language vocabulary, quotes and formulas.
 Auditory learning can also be helped by recording information on your mobile phone and then listening to it when you're out walking or on the bus for example.
 This method can be particularly useful for quotes and foreign languages.
 Also use on-line resources to add variety to your revision.
 There are some amazing resources out there.
 Sites like BBC Bitesize, YouTube and others your subject teachers can recommend can be a great way of supplementing your school work and text books and help to avoid boredom.

 I hope you find these tips useful.
 If you feel you need further help and guidance then please get in touch.
-I run half day HeadsUp! workshops for GCSE revision technique which take place in Berkhamsted and St Albans.
+I run half day HeadsUp! workshops for GCSE revision technique which take place in Berkhamsted.
 Click here for full details.
-I also offer a 1-2-1 GCSE revision programme over 4 weeks either face to face or on Skype.
+The same material and strategies is also available as a 4 part live webinar programme delivered over weekly one hour sessions.
+Click here for full details.
 Email firstname.lastname@example.org or call 07775 565220 for further details.